marschro-divae/acdl_helper/src/plugins/page/README.md

 According to the Adobe core-components documentation, any component that somehow shows up, can push the event `cmp:show` to the adobeDataLayer (slider-items, etc).
 This is also true for the page component itself.

-So in order to get the page data, you have to listen for all `cmp:show` adobeDataLayer-events, get its `pageInfo` reference, get the state of this referenced component, then check, if the `@type` is probably of a type, that reveals that it is the page-component, and if thats the case, you can access the page data.
+So, in order to get the page data, you have to listen for all `cmp:show` adobeDataLayer-events, get its `pageInfo` reference, get the state of this referenced component, then check, if the `@type` is probably of a type, that reveals that it is the page-component, and if thats the case, you can access the page data.
 And all this effort just to get such a simple information like the `dc:title` field of the page.

 This plugin helps you to do the 'heavy-lifting'.
 It listens for the `cmp:show` event, resolves the component type and simply provides you a convenient accessor for the page properties.
 It also pushes a customizable 'page-load' event to the adobeDataLayer if all is done.